CPD - Football Analysis courses

 What is a Football Analyst?

 Football analysis can be defined as a process used to examine the actions of players performed during a match.
 This may concern the overall team or a single athlete.
 Data is then collected post match and selected by an analyst to categorize events occurring in the different phases of the match.
-Analysis is usually undertaken to optimize performance, support the coaching process, improve player performance and help deliver tactical insights.
+Analysis is usually undertaken to optimise performance, support the coaching process, improve player performance and help deliver tactical insights.

 How do you become a Football Analyst?